 • dermatitis

-• cutaneous or organ necrosis (mainly in the initial phases of treatment, especially with initial high-dose warfarin with rapid reduction of PC and PS levels)
+• cutaneous or organ necrosis (mainly in the initial phases of treatment, especially with initial high-dose warfarin with rapid reduction of protein C and protein S levels)

 • hepatotoxicity